Shaf8808/battleships/README.md

 * WHen it came to user validation, I managed to account for the different types of user input fairly easily, except for one which was I was made aware of by my mentor.
 When the user pressed the enter key into my input field, my game would move on to the next input before recieving a traceback error in the terminal.
 This was something I needed to fix for my game, and had to spend time identifying which part of my code to specifically target in order to do so.

 After a while, I realised that it was my get_ship_location function that seemed to be the problem.
 The method that I had implemented did not account for the user simply pressing the enter key.
-I resolved this by altering my code and using a try/except method to define the parameters of my user input
+I resolved this by altering my code and using a try/except method to define the parameters of my user input and include a value error if a suitable number/letter was not entered by the player.
+This seemed to fix the issue of the user not entering anything before moving on to the next section of the game.

 [Back to Top](#table-of-contents)